 Choose The Right Type Of Clay:

 Selecting the right kind of clay is crucial when it comes to creating pottery at home.
 There are different variants of clay with unique properties.
 It is important to note that different clays have different levels of shrinkage and porosity.
 This can affect the final product.
-So, it is important for you to experiment with what is best suited for your project before you proceed with your main batch.
+So, you need to experiment with what is best suited for your project before you proceed with your main batch.

 Here is a detailed comparison of the commonly used clay variants in pottery.